Vladimir Hachinski: Acute stroke

 The MacLachlan Stroke Unit at Sunnybrook, Canada's first stroke unit (est. 1975), was almost 20 years ahead of its time; stroke units have been considered the most effective treatment for stroke patients of all ages, severities, and types only since the 1990s.
 Hachinski and Norris' early work with that unit and others helped to cement the importance of dedicated wards for stroke patient monitoring and treatment, but his research over the next 17 years also shaped how those treatments and monitoring methods are executed.

 In 1986, while he was Director of the Investigative Stroke Unit at University Hospital in London, he developed (with Robert Coté), the Canadian Neurological Scale – a simple but systematic tool, usable by non-physicians for evaluating and monitoring the neurological status of patients with acute stroke.
+It has been incorporated in the medical record of the province Quebec, Canada.
 Later, in 1992, he (with collaborators David Cechetto and Stephen Oppenheimer) began work to explore possible mechanisms for observed increases in catecholamines, cardiac enzymes, arrhythmias, and sudden death following acute stroke.
 This would eventually lead to the discovery that the insula of the brain is the mediator of these various cardiac complications.
 Knowing this alters doctors to monitor the heart closely, to prevent sudden death.

 The scientific bases for preventing stroke and dementia together have been summarized by an international panel of experts.

 Since stroke, heart disease and dementia represent risks for each other and share the same risk and protective factors, he advocates preventing this "Triple Threat" together.

-He leads a multidisciplinary team studying for the first time together environmental, socioeconomic and individual risk and protective factors in the joint prevention of stroke, heart disease and dementia.